-NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.
+NERC implemented demand management measures in 2015 designed to raise discovery science standard grant success rates.

-The objective was to reduce the number and size of applications from research organisations for NERC’s discovery science standard grant scheme and to ensure research excellence, efficiency and value for money for the taxpayer.
+The objective was to reduce the number of applications from research organisations for NERC’s discovery science standard grant scheme and to ensure research excellence, efficiency and value for money for the taxpayer.

-As the standard grant scheme has been superseded, demand management measures will be applied to the Pushing the Frontiers scheme only.
-The measures for pushing the frontiers will be based on the previous approach utilised for standard grants.
+As the standard grant scheme has since been superseded, demand management measures are now applied to the Pushing the Frontiers scheme only, using the same approach.

 Research organisations that fail to meet the 20% success rate threshold will have the number of applications they can make in each pushing the frontiers round restricted, until they meet the threshold.
-The data will be re-calculated annually using the six most recent grant rounds.
+The data is re-calculated annually using the six most recent grant rounds.

-Restrictions will be calculated on a sliding scale; in the most extreme cases institutions will be limited to one application per grant round.
+Restrictions are calculated on a sliding scale, with the lowest cap being one application per grant round.

 Pushing the frontiers demand management measures 2024